canonical/mongo-single-kernel-library/docs/reference/system-requirements.md

 If you're running Charmed MongoDB on VM, this is handled by the charm.

 If you're running Charmed MongoDB on an LXD Container, please enable the Transparent Huge Tabes on the host:

-* Follow the [official documentation](https://www.mongodb.com/docs/manual/administration/tcmalloc-performance/#std-label-enable-thp) to enable the Tranparent Hugepages on the host.
+* Follow the [official documentation](https://www.mongodb.com/docs/manual/administration/tcmalloc-performance/#std-label-enable-thp) to enable the Transparent Hugepages on the host.
 * Configure each host manually to set the max number of hugepages of each size allowed for that host: [see the official documentation](https://documentation.ubuntu.com/lxd/stable-5.21/reference/instance_options/#huge-page-limits):

 ```shell